appsmithorg/appsmith-docs/how-to-guides/how-to-work-with-google-sheets-on-appsmith.md

 Let’s start by adding a button and showing a modal that has a form to add all the details of the new investors.
 Follow the below steps:

-* Drag and drop a button widget on to the canvas and next open the property pane of the button by clicking on the cog icon on the top right of the button when selected.
+* Drag and drop a button widget onto the canvas and next open the property pane of the button by clicking on the cog icon on the top right of the button when selected.
 * Open the `onClick` property and select the `Open Modal` option and click on `New Modal`, this should open a new modal.
 * Now add the necessary form fields by dragging the Input widgets onto the Modal.
 In our case of Investor CRM, we will add the following fields:
   * Investment Fund